 How does abortion affect the period cycle

-If a female’s periods do not start within 8 weeks after an abortion, she should speak to her gynecologist.
+If a female’s periods do not start within 8 weeks after an abortion, she should consult her gynecologist.

 Does abortion cause irregular periods?